IolSean/Mod3-Python-ElectionAnalysis/README.md

   3. Calcuating the count each candidate votes.
   4. Calcuating the percentage of each candidate's votes of total.
   5. Determining the winner of the election based on popular vote.
+ **Challenge Overview**
+ This also entailed,
+  1. Listing the counties comprising the congressional district.
+  2. Calcualting the county vote totals
+  3. Determining the country with the highest turnout by count and precentage
+  4. Determining the turnout by count and percentage of the other countires

 **Resources**
 Python 3.7.6, VS Code 1.45.1